pierre-cm/galbe/docs/getting-started.md

 In both cases, the [Automatic Route Analyzer](routes.md#automatic-route-analyzer) will analyze `foo.route.ts` and `bar.route.ts` Route Files to find route definitions.

-You can find more info about Route Files definition under the [Routes Files](routes.md#route-files) section.
+You can find more info about Route Files definition in the [Routes Files](routes.md#route-files) section.

 > [!NOTE]
-> Those are just examples that will work with the default configuration.
-You can of course redefine `routes` property with your own pattern(s) to fit your own project structure.
+> The examples provided above will work with the default configuration, but you can easily customize the routes property to fit your own project structure.
+Simply redefine the `routes` property with your own pattern(s) to to fit your own project structure.